redblockdev/RedBlock/doc/send-a-transaction.md

 ## `createrawtransaction`:

 Use input(s), by txid and vout, to create spendable outputs at destination addr(s).
 Leftovers become fees collected by miners; be sure to account for change from your inputs.
-This example input spents most of a 50 BSHA3 coinbase reward.
+This example input spents most of a 50 REDB coinbase reward.

 ```
 ./src/bsha3d